sungnga/react-revents/README.md

     - This hook takes query, data, and deps as parameters in an object
       - `export default function useFirestoreCollection({ query, data, deps }) {..}`
       - The query: the Firestore query we want to use
-      - The data: what to do when we receive the data
+      - The data: what to do when we receive the data back from the query
       - The deps: any dependencies that the useEffect() hook need
     - We can use hooks inside a hook
     - Create a dispatch method using useDispatch() hook